|HELP CMD SHINE A LIGHT ON CORRUPTION!|

 Science and Environmental Policy Project

-Prof. S. Fred Singer founded the Science & Environmental Policy Project (SEPP) in 1990.
+In his highly imaginative history of SEPP, Prof. S. Fred Singer says that he founded the Science & Environmental Policy Project (SEPP) in 1990.
 It began as a research effort for a book Dr. Singer was writing on global warming.

-At least four of Singer's books have been published by Paragon House Publishers, which since 1981 was owned by the Reverend Sun Myung Moon's Unification Church's International Cultural Foundation (ICF).
+At least four of Singer's books have been published by Paragon House Publishers, which since 1981 was owned by the Reverend Sun Myung Moon's Unification Church's think-tank operation, the International Cultural Foundation (ICF). (which worked for the tobacco industry and other funding corporations)

-The World and I, which has existed as a web site, is--just as the Washington Times--owned by Unification Church's News World Communications.
-Other people who have been with SEPP who have links to UC are Tor Ragnar Gerholm and the late Michael Higatsberger who were active in the International Conference on the Unity of the Sciences (ICUS) , while Gerhard Stöhrer and Candace Crandall were both involved with the UC-affiliated Washington Institute for Values in Public Policy.
+The website The World and I, which (like the Washington Times newspaper) is owned by Unification Church's News World Communications.
+Other people who have been with SEPP who have links to the Unification Church are Tor Ragnar Gerholm and the late Michael Higatsberger who were active in the International Conference on the Unity of the Sciences (ICUS) , while Gerhard Stohrer (a partner of Singer in SEPP) and Candace Crandall (Singer's wife) were both involved with the UC-affiliated Washington Institute for Values in Public Policy.

 In February 1992 SEPP published the "Statement by Atmospheric Scientists on Greenhouse Warming" expressing alarm about the agenda for the United Nations Conference on Environment and Development, known as the Earth Summitt, which ocurred in November in 1992 in Rio de Janeiro.
 (See SEPP and the Statement by Atmospheric Scientists on Greenhouse Warming).